Cole, Astros beat Rays 6-1 in ALDS Game 5; Yankees next

-On deck, the heavyweight matchup so many fans were anticipating: Jose Altuve and the 107-win Astros against Aaron Judge and the 103-win Yankees.
-Game 1 is Saturday night in Houston — the Astros won four of seven meetings this season.

-“This is two incredible powerhouse teams,” Houston ace Justin Verlander said.
-“We’ll find ourselves in the middle of the ring here in a couple of days and we’ll be going at it.”

-After fellow aces Zack Greinke and Verlander were unable to close out the scrappy Rays on the road, Cole made sure Houston moved on.
-Given a 4-0 cushion in the first inning, he dominated through the eighth, striking out 10 and allowing just two hits.
+After fellow aces Zack Greinke and Justin Verlander were unable to close out the scrappy Rays on the road, Cole made sure Houston moved on.
+Given a 4-0 cushion in the first inning, he dominated through the eighth in the decisive game of the AL Division Series, striking out 10 and allowing just two hits.

+On deck, the heavyweight matchup so many fans wanted to see: Jose Altuve and the 107-win Astros against Aaron Judge and the 103-win Yankees.
+Game 1 is Saturday night in Houston – the Astros won four of seven meetings this season.

 ”I’m just going to treat it like it’s the next game, man,” said Cole, who grew up a Yankees fan. ”I mean, we know that they’re obviously very talented, and it’s going to be a dogfight.”